Ran-Gock/faketube/README.md

 # faketube
-All content within this project is not serious and was created for educational purposes only Ruslan Satarov 2023
+All content within this project is not serious and was created for educational purposes only.

+Ruslan Satarov 2023